aaravtiku/cse15l-lab-reports/labreport4.md

 <img width="434" alt="image" src="https://user-images.githubusercontent.com/89179888/224796736-a57524ea-8541-4836-860c-686f276d9483.png">

-From my GitHub account, I get the above link which I use to clone the fork of the repository from my GitHub account in the terminal and use the command `git clone git@github.com:aaravtiku/lab7.git`.
+From my GitHub account, I get the above link which I use to clone the fork of the repository from my GitHub account in the terminal and use the command `git clone git@github.com:aaravtiku/lab7.git` and then press `<enter>`.
 This is demonstrated below:

 <img width="851" alt="image" src="https://user-images.githubusercontent.com/89179888/221741147-b61e2a97-de66-43da-858e-6e0354373783.png">